suijingfeng/vkOpenArena/README.md

 It is mainly for myself to study Vulkan/OpenGL API and Quake3's engine.
-I add a vulkan-based render module to this game, the vulkan-based render have the nearly same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful or not depend more on the textures，shaders，material provided).
+I add a vulkan-based render module to this game, the vulkan-based render have the nearly same visual effects with the default opengl1 render. ( Informing you in case of you are disappointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful or not depend more on the textures，shaders，material provided).
 Of course I will try to add some new features to it，so the project is under developing, so always check the lastest build.